 And the lemon?
-I don’t know how to explain this, just make the recipe and you’ll see that even with the zest of four lemons, the flavor is bang on but not so tart that you need to pucker up.
+I don’t know how to explain this, just trust me.
+Make the pasta recipe and you’ll see that even with the zest of four lemons, the flavor is bang on.
+Tangy, but not so tart that you need to pucker up.

-You can eat this penne pasta like this for meatless monday, or do what I did for dinner and add chopped grilled chicken to it.
+You can eat penne pasta like this for meatless Monday, or serve it like I do, with chopped grilled chicken in it.
 Shrimp would also be a top choice to throw in.
 Anything, it’s still gonna be awesome!

 This is summer pasta, pure and simple.
-It’s made with fresh lemons picked from a friends tree at the weekend and rosemary from my own garden.
+It’s made with fresh lemons picked from a friend’s tree on a weekend.
+The rosemary comes from my own garden.
 Could it be any more sustainable?

 In a perfect world, you should eat this outside in the sun with a chilled glass of Chardonnay.